 Extremely High APR

 The Menards credit card has one of the highest APRs around.
 At the time of writing, the interest rate on the Menards card was 24.99% (that’s 21.74% plus the prime rate, which is 3.25%).
-Even for private label credit cards, this is still extremely high, and you almost can certainly do better with just about any run-of-the-mill normal credit card.
+Even though the prime rate has been stuck at that level for several years there are signs that it’s going to go up next year, meaning cards like this will get even more expensive.
+Accounting for the fact that its a private label credit card, this is still extremely high and you almost can certainly do better with just about any off the shelf general use major credit card.

 Small Signup Bonus

-At the time of writing their credit card application listed a $10 in-store certificate after charging a $100 purchase on a new Menards Big card.
+The Menard store credit card application currently shows a $10 in-store certificate after charging a $100 purchase on a new Menards Big card.
 Sure, something’s better than nothing, but there are many other credit cards on the market that give you a signup bonus worth 10x as much – $100!

 Not The Best Rewards

 Many store credit cards on the market give up to 5% in rewards when shopping at their stores.
 The Menards card only gives 2% rebate on an annual basis.
-With such low rewards, it’s not a very convincing selling point to get you to apply for a Menards credit card.
+With such low rewards it’s not the most compelling selling offer to get you to apply for a Menards credit card.

 Although it’s a great home improvement store, the Menards Big Card leaves a lot to be desired.
 The only people I would recommend this card to are those with bad credit, because comments/reviews online have said they seem to be lenient to applicants with poor credit.

-Whatever you do, just make sure you never carry a balance on Menards card because their interest rates are so high you would be shooting yourself in the foot.
+The main piece of advice I can give is to never, ever carry a balance on Menards card because their interest rates are so high you would be doing your pocket book some incredible harm.